valerykatskel/frontendstart/README.md

 # frontendstart
-start point for any project (gulp and etc.)
+This is a start point for any project (gulp, html, css, javascript and etc.)

 #requirements
 1. node.js